stfc/PSyclone/doc/developer_guide/coding-style.rst

      separate :type my_arg: line.
   #) The closing ''' of the interface description can be at the end of a text
      line if the overall description is short.
-Otherwise it should be on a separate line, and there should be an empty line before the '''.
+Otherwise it should be on a separate line.
+An optional empty line between interface description and code should be included in the comment section.